PnX-SI/gn_mobile_occtax/README.md

 **⚠ Note:** When using such a configuration, which can potentially replace all the application's parameters, it's your responsibility to ensure that the final configuration is always valid and keeps pace with any changes made to *GeoNature*.

-In case of errors, if the final configuration is incorrect, the application will automatically ignore the settings file that allows you to replace the parameters and load the default configuration from *GeoNature*.
+In case of errors, if the final configuration is incorrect, the application will automatically ignore the local settings file that allows you to replace the parameters and load the default configuration from *GeoNature*.
 Any errors reported can be found in the application logs.

 ## Upgrade git sub modules